Runn-Fast/blog/toggl_timesheets/README.md

 ### Putting it all together

-We need to get the current date in YYYY-MM-DD format, there are some JS libraries (such as `luxon`), but we can just use the builtin Date class for now.
+We need to get the current date in YYYY-MM-DD format, there are some JS libraries (such as `luxon`), but we can just use the built-in Date class for now.

 Toggl tracks time in milliseconds, while Runn uses minutes, so we will need to